golang/dep/docs/ensure-mechanics.md

 ![Pre-existing lock feeds back into solving function](img/lock-back.png)

 Injecting `Gopkg.lock` into the solver is a necessity.
-We want the solver to preserve previously-selected versions by default, but unless `Gopkg.lock` is injected somewhere, then the solver can't know what versions it's trying to preserve.
+If we want the solver to preserve previously-selected versions by default, then the solver has to learn about the existing `Gopkg.lock` from somewhere.
+Otherwise, it wouldn't know what to preserve!

-As such, the lock is another one of the properties encoded onto the `SolveParameters` struct, discussed [previously](#functional-flow).
+As such, the lock is another one of the properties encoded onto the [previously-discussed](#functional-flow) `SolveParameters` struct.
 That, plus two other properties, are the salient ones for `-update`:

 ```go
 type SolveParameters struct {